AriFordsham/GHCWiki/commentary/packages/package-reorg.md

 - It would be good to have set of packages that is installed with every Haskell implementation.
 This seems to be Bulat's main point in the thread above.
+- It should be possible to upgrade any package, even if that package came with the compiler.

+## Proposal

+Here's a straw-man proposal

-Let's call these the **Core Packages** to avoid confusion (Bulat called these the "base packages").
+- There is a set of packages that come with every conforming Haskell implementation.
+Let's call these the **Core Packages** to avoid confusion (Bulat called these the "base packages", but that's an over-used term given that there is a package called `base`).
   The good thing about the Core Packages is that users know that they will be there, and they are consistent with each other.